vookmeer/matf-rg-project-2024-VukVukmirovic/DOC.md

 The `PlatformController` differentiates between four types of button/key states:

-1. `rg::platform::Key::State::JustPressed` -> Only in the first frame when the button was registered as pressed
+1. `engine::platform::Key::State::JustPressed` -> Only in the first frame when the button was registered as pressed
-2. `rg::platform::Key::State::Pressed` -> Every subsequent frame if the button is still held
+2. `engine::platform::Key::State::Pressed` -> Every subsequent frame if the button is still held
-3. `rg::platform::Key::State::JustReleased` -> Just the first frame in which the button was registered as released
+3. `engine::platform::Key::State::JustReleased` -> Just the first frame in which the button was registered as released
-4. `rg::platform::Key::State::Released` -> Button is not pressed
+4. `engine::platform::Key::State::Released` -> Button is not pressed

 Use the `PlatformController::key` method to get the state of the key in a given frame: